cloudposse/charts/README.md

 Most of these are original charts developed by [Cloud Posse, LLC](https://cloudposse.com/).
 We provide solutions to automate your cloud for 24/7 uptime and maximum efficiency.

-Charts are curated application definitions for Kubernetes Helm.
-For more information about installing and using Helm, see its README.md (https://github.com/kubernetes/helm/tree/master/README.md).
+The charts are application architectures documented-as-code for Kubernetes Helm.
+For more information about installing and using Helm, see its [README.md](https://github.com/kubernetes/helm/tree/master/README.md).

 ## Help

 **Got a question?**

-Review the [docs](docs/), file a GitHub [issue](https://github.com/cloudposse/geodesic/issues), send us an [email](mailto:hello@cloudposse.com) or reach out to us on [Gitter](https://gitter.im/cloudposse/).
+File a GitHub [issue](https://github.com/cloudposse/geodesic/issues), send us an [email](mailto:hello@cloudposse.com) or reach out to us on [Gitter](https://gitter.im/cloudposse/).

 ## Contributing